 Learn the basics of bedside patient care in the classroom and hospital settings.

-The Certified Nursing Assistant Program will present the basics of bedside patient care under the guidelines of the federal and state requirements.
+The Certified Nursing Assistant / Nurse Aide Program will present the basics of bedside patient care under the guidelines of the federal and state requirements.
 Participants who successfully complete the course will meet criteria to sit for the state certification examination.
 The course contains 60 hours of classroom time with 40 hours supervised clinical time to follow.
 Evening an ddaytime courses are offered.

 How Do I Apply?

 You may apply for the course by completing the application process online.
-Select the state for CNA Course information in which you wish to participate.
+Select the state for Course information in which you wish to participate.
 A link to the application will be provided.

 Course Goals & Objectives